Libensemble/libensemble/docs/platforms/bebop.rst

     module load anaconda3

-Create a Conda_ virtual environment in which to install libEnsemble and all dependencies::
+Create a conda_ virtual environment in which to install libEnsemble and all dependencies::

     conda config --add channels intel